Country | Andorra |

 Andorra, unless authorised by the competent authority.
 In no case may it be

-authorised if such use is likely to mislead the public as to the origin of the
+authorised if such use is likely to mislead the

 goods or service.